Azure/AzOps/docs/wiki/DeploymentStacks.md

 #### Deployment Stacks Name

-AzOps constructs the deployment stack name deterministically based on the associated template and parameter file names.
+AzOps constructs the deployment stack name deterministically based on the associated template and parameter filename.
 The base name of the fileis sanitized by removing unnecessary parts (e.g., extensions like `.bicepparam`), truncated to 53 characters if necessary, and combined with a deterministic 4-character hash derived from the `DefaultDeploymentRegion`.

 For example:
 - Template file: `template.bicep`